 Four upgraded VVER-1200 water-moderated reactors will be installed at the Leningrad NPP-2.
 Construction of the first unit started in October 2008, followed by the second unit in April 2010.
 The two units are expected to come online in 2016 and 2018, respectively.

 Leningrad NPP details

 Adler Power Plant, located in the Sochi District of Russia, is an advanced combined heat and power station (CHPS) built by Gazprom.

-Leningrad is one of the ten nuclear power plants being operated by Russia’s state-owned utility Rosenergoatom, the world’s second biggest nuclear power generating utility.
-The plant is a major producer of electrical power in the Russian North-West, and currently generates electricity for more than 50% of St. Petersburg and the Leningrad Oblast population.
+Leningrad is one of ten nuclear power plants being operated by Russia’s state-owned utility Rosenergoatom, the world’s second-biggest nuclear power generating utility.
+The plant is a major producer of electrical power in the Russian North-West and currently generates electricity for more than 50% of St Petersburg and the Leningrad Oblast population.

 As of June 2015, the first unit at the plant is being overhauled, while the remaining three units are operating with a load of 3,020MW.

 Leningrad NPP 2 is the second Russian nuclear power plant, the first one being Novovoronezh II, to use VVER-1200 (AES-2006) reactors.
 It will further be equipped with four PGV-1000MKP steam generators.

 The four nuclear reactors are estimated to have an annual electricity output of 32.8 million kWh.
 Each reactor is also estimated to generate approximately 9.17PJ/yr of district heating.

 Each steam turbine weighs more than 2,500t and is designed to operate for 60 years.
 Heat from the reactor’s primary coolant circuit will be transferred to a secondary circuit to turn water into steam that will drive turbines to generate electricity.